 Is WordPress Secure?
 A Guide for those Considering the WordPress Platform

-There have been a number of recent attacks made against the WordPress platform.
-These have raised considerable concern over whether it’s still capable of defending websites against the modern threats presented by hackers and other malicious attackers.
+Like most platforms, there have been a number of recent attacks made against WordPress.
+Because of these attacks, current and potential customers have raised considerable concern over whether it’s still capable of defending websites against the modern threats presented by hackers and other malicious attackers.

 This news likely already has you heading for the hills.
-Two major attacks in two years may make you believe that this is a platform you should stay away from.
-In this section, we are going to demonstrate why WordPress is actually the best platform you could use.
+A recent attack may make you believe that this is a platform you should stay away from.
+In this section, we are going to demonstrate why WordPress is actually the best platform you could use…

 Thousands of Sites are Attacked Every Year